 Ideal for students interested in careers that allow them to educate and assist people with wellness and healthful living choices.
 Students in the nutrition program will learn about nutrients, wholesome foods and applications to health promotion and food service.

 A distance-based internship fully accredited by the Accreditation Council for Education in Nutrition and Dietetics.
 Students who have completed a Didactic Program in Dietetics approved or accredited by ACEND are eligible to apply.
 Successful completion of the internship will establish your eligibility to sit for the national standardized exam administered by the Commission on Dietetic Registration.
-Successful completion of the exam results in the Registered Dietitian (RD) credential and eligibility to apply for state licensure in those states that provide licensure for dietitians.
+Successful completion of the exam results in the Registered Dietitian Nutritionist (RDN) credential and eligibility to apply for state licensure in those states that provide licensure for dietitians.

 "UNC's Nutrition program gives students a solid base for working in health professions.
 My professors brought real life examples to support class materials, and their encouragement has helped me find my way.
 Classes have given me a foundation for promoting wellness and healthy lifestyle choices in communities and have prepared me for graduate school and future jobs through research projects, grant proposal writing and presentations."